 for the wrong that needs resistance,

 and the good that I can do.”

-The Lady Ryder of Warsaw Memorial Trust was set up by Baroness Ryder of Warsaw CMG OBE shortly before her death in 2000 so that her good works could continue.
+The Lady Ryder of Warsaw Memorial Trust was set up by Baroness Ryder of Warsaw CMG OBE (Sue Ryder) shortly before her death in 2000 so that her work caring for the sick and disadvantaged would continue.

 - To relieve poverty, sickness and disability and the problems of old age.